-In a huge shift to make it easier to fill out financial aid forms and get financial aid decisions back from colleges earlier, yearly FAFSA forms are now available October, 1st instead of January 1st.
-In addition, families can use tax information from 2 years prior to when their student starts college.
-These changes should allow families the chance to get financial aid information earlier from colleges and in turn have earlier conversations with their student about where to attend and how much college will cost.
+Back in 2016, in a huge shift to make it easier to fill out financial aid forms and get financial aid decisions back from colleges earlier, yearly FAFSA forms became available on October 1st instead of January 1st.
+In addition, families then had to use tax information from two years prior to when their student started college.
+These changes allowed families the chance to get financial aid information earlier from colleges and in turn have earlier conversations with their student about where to attend and how much college will cost.

-Here are some tips for starting the process of understanding financial aid and how much college will cost your family…..
+Here are some tips for starting the process of understanding financial aid and how much college will cost your family…

 Your EFC is the magic number the federal government generates when you fill out the FAFSA, and it’s important to know the amount you will be expected to contribute to your child’s education.
 The amount will probably seem unrealistically high to you, so it’s important to know early what you’ll be on the hook for so you can prepare.

-Your initial EFC will be based on tax return information from 2 years prior to the year your child begins college.
+Your initial EFC will be based on tax return information from two years prior to the year your child begins college.
 Essentially, the tax year ending with December of your student’s high school junior year, is the tax year information that will be used to determine your EFC and financial aid eligibility for when your child applies to college.

-Understand how the FAFSA is used.
+Understand How the FAFSA is Used

 It’s not just the feds who use the form for financial aid.
 Many states, institutions, and scholarship programs use the FAFSA to determine financial aid eligibility for state and institutional awards, too.
 Even if your student doesn’t qualify for a federal Pell grant or work-study at a public university, he may qualify for institutional aid and work-study at a private college as determined by the FAFSA.

 Keep yourself on track with the financial aid process by knowing what you need to do and when…

-There are basically two types of financial aid for college: Nee-based aid, and Merit Aid, which translates into Merit Scholarships, and it is important to understand their differences.
+There are basically two types of financial aid for college: Need-based aid and Merit Aid, which translates into Merit Scholarships, and it is important to understand their differences.
 Need aid is awarded based on a family’s income only.
 Your family may qualify for need aid at a private college but not at a public university, or you may qualify for aid at both.
 Each college is different.

 Some kids are able to prep well on their own with sample tests and books, while others will do better taking a prep class.
-Of course, we want our students to score well for the chance of increased college money, but keep in mind that too much pressure on a kid to perform well can backfire with increased anxiety.
+Of course, we want our students to score well for the chance of increased college money, but keep in mind that too much pressure on a child to perform well can backfire with increased anxiety.
 Keep your own anxiety about money in check.

 Most colleges will only require the FAFSA, but if your child applies to a selective CSS Profile college either “early decision” or “early action” (offered by a few schools), additional financial aid forms will be due—all at different times.
 Help your child make a calendar of deadlines, both applications and all financial aid forms.
 The fall of senior year is busy and it’s easy to miss things.

+There’s also the Federal PLUS loan for parents and graduate students.
 If you need to go into deep debt to send your child to college, it’s worth considering another college or another avenue altogether.
-If you and your child are planning to fund your child’s college with loans, it’s worth reading up so you know what you’re getting into.
+And, if you need more than what the federal loans offer, you’re veering into private loan territory.
+In that case, it’s worth reading up so you know what you’re getting into.